Spay & Neuter

 We have several options to help community members safely and affordably get their pets spayed or neutered.

 EARS provides transportation to/from Springfield each month to Animal Protective League’s spay/neuter clinic.
 Owners meet the EARS representatives at a designated location in Effingham from 5am – 5:45am, and then in Shelbyville at 6:30am.
 Return that same day will have pickup in Shelbyville at 5:30pm and Effingham at 6:15pm.

 Feral Cat Program

 In a trap – $35 for spay/neuter, ear tip, rabies, and FVRCP vaccines

-$99 for (female) spay, rabies, and FVRCP vaccines
+In a carrier – $105 for spay/neuter, rabies, and FVRCP vaccines

 FOR MORE INFORMATION, AND TO SIGN UP: Call Alice at (217) 343-4244.